neos/flow-development-collection/Neos.Flow/Resources/Private/Installer/Distribution/Essentials/Upgrading.rst

  ./flow core:migrate --package-key Acme.Demo

-The package key is optional, if left out it will work on all packages it finds (except for library packages and packages prefixed with "TYPO3.*") - for the first run you might want to limit things a little to keep the overview, though.
+The package key is optional, if left out it will work on all packages it finds (except for library packages and packages prefixed with "Neos.*") - for the first run you might want to limit things a little to keep the overview, though.

 Make sure to run::